FPGAsm/FPGAsm.github.io/_posts/2021-07-31-CL-FPGASM Syntax Rev.03.markdown

 #### PIN-HOLDER

-The pin-holder may be any of the instances of this modules, identified by the instance-name.
+The pin-holder must be an instance-name of an INST previously declared in this module.
 The most-recently-defined instance may also be referred to by pronouns `HIS`, `HER`, `ITS` or `THEIR`.
-Each instance has a set of pins declared in its respective module.
+Each instance has a set of pins declared in its the instance-type-module.
 An instance's **in-pins** act as sinks, while its **out-pins** act as sources.

 The pin-holder may be the module itself, identified by the module's name or the symbol `MY`.
 A module's **in-pins** act as sources for the wiring of the module, while its **out-pins** act as sinks (opposite of instance pins!)